SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isFullScreenCover.md

         SKPage {
             SKHeaderImage(systemName: "apps.iphone")
             SKTitle("Regular Sheet")
-            SKDescription("This sheet is displayed as a standard sheet, not full screen.")
+            SKDescription("This sheet is displayed as a standard card-based sheet.")
         }
     }
 }